 While depression is more complex than just a neurotransmitter imbalance, serotonin is often implicated in both depression and migraine diagnoses.

-Specifically, people with both depression and migraine disorders have been found to have a lower quantity of serotonin receptors, suggesting that these receptors may be involved in both depression and headaches.
+Specifically, people with both depression and migraine disorders typically have a lower quantity of serotonin receptors, suggesting that these receptors may be involved in both depression and headaches.

-Research looking into genetic links between depression and migraines has found that certain genes are associated with both disorders.
-Essentially, certain gene sequences can increase your risk of both depression and migraines and are generally passed between family generations.
+Research looking into genetic links between depression and migraines has found that specific genes are associated with both disorders.
+Essentially, certain gene sequences can increase your risk of both depression and migraines, and family members can pass migraines down to later generations.

 Stress

 Experiencing chronic stress can be a trigger for both depression and migraines.
-While stress may lead to migraines at first, experiencing it regularly leads to depression.
+While stress may lead to migraines at first, regularly experiencing migraines can also contribute to depression.

 Chronic Pain

-Headaches, especially migraines, can rapidly become a source of chronic pain.
-And when people experience chronic pain, they quickly become more susceptible to developing a diagnosis of depression.
-This is much of the reason people with migraines are so prone to developing a depressive disorder.
+Headaches, especially severe headaches and migraines, can rapidly become a source of chronic pain.
+When people experience chronic pain, they quickly become more susceptible to developing a diagnosis of depression; this is much of the reason people with migraines are so prone to developing a depressive disorder.

 What You Can Do About Headaches From Depression

-Depression headaches can be inconvenient and painful, even without considering all the other difficult aspects of living with a depression diagnosis.
-A depression headache can lead to calling out of work, not being able to spend time with friends or family, or even not being able to keep up with your responsibilities at home.
+Depression headaches can be inconvenient and painful, even without considering all the other challenging aspects of living with a depression diagnosis.
+A depression headache may require you to call out of work, miss out on spending time with friends or family, or even fall behind on your responsibilities at home.

 The best method for moving toward a greater sense of holistic well-being is finding an integrative treatment center that offers both medical and psychological treatments for depression and headaches.
 When both challenges are disrupting your quality of life, working to treat them both can help you get on the road to recovery faster.